 Steps to set a custom referer in wget:

-Quote the referer when it includes query strings or other shell-significant characters.
+Quote the referer when it contains query strings, ampersands, or other shell-sensitive characters.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.